 the regular expression (regex) appears under Validation.

-You can enter text in the Test detection field in the right panel to check if the entity will be detected.
+You can enter text in the Test detection field in the right panel to check if the entity will be classified.

 - If you created an entity associated with a drop-down or multi-select

-custom field, the page opens on the Values tab.
+custom field, the page displays the entity's values.

 - Set the Extraction rules.
 Under Update ticket field with detected